kenxjy/WEB322-assignment4/README.md

 # WEB322 - Assignment 4

+This webapp was uploaded to heroku and can be viewed here: [https://serene-sands-79834.herokuapp.com/](https://serene-sands-79834.herokuapp.com/)

 This project adds on to the demonstration of Node.js found in [assignment 3](https://github.com/Tibbs39/WEB322-assignment3).

 In this assignment we implemented Handlebars to our HTML pages.
 This allows for dynamic rendering of HTML.